SYNNEX (NYSE:SNX) Releases Q3 2021 Earnings Guidance

 SYNNEX (NYSE:SNX) updated its third quarter 2021 earnings guidance on Thursday.
 The company provided earnings per share (EPS) guidance of $1.900-$2.100 for the period, compared to the Thomson Reuters consensus estimate of $1.990.
 The company issued revenue guidance of $4.95 billion-$5.45 billion, compared to the consensus revenue estimate of $5.10 billion.

-The firm also recently declared a quarterly dividend, which will be paid on Friday, July 30th.
-Shareholders of record on Friday, July 16th will be paid a $0.20 dividend.
+The company also recently declared a quarterly dividend, which will be paid on Friday, July 30th.
+Stockholders of record on Friday, July 16th will be given a dividend of $0.20 per share.
+This represents a $0.80 annualized dividend and a dividend yield of 0.70%.
 The ex-dividend date of this dividend is Thursday, July 15th.
-This represents a $0.80 annualized dividend and a yield of 0.66%.
-SYNNEX’s payout ratio is 5.85%.
+SYNNEX’s payout ratio is presently 5.85%.

-In other SYNNEX news, Director Kevin M. Murai sold 4,275 shares of the company’s stock in a transaction that occurred on Wednesday, April 28th.
-The stock was sold at an average price of $123.76, for a total value of $529,074.00.
-Following the completion of the transaction, the director now directly owns 5,127 shares in the company, valued at approximately $634,517.52.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
-Also, insider Peter Larocque sold 3,062 shares of the company’s stock in a transaction that occurred on Friday, July 2nd.
-The stock was sold at an average price of $120.95, for a total value of $370,348.90.
+In other news, Director Kevin M. Murai sold 4,275 shares of SYNNEX stock in a transaction that occurred on Wednesday, April 28th.
+The shares were sold at an average price of $123.76, for a total transaction of $529,074.00.
+Following the sale, the director now owns 5,127 shares of the company’s stock, valued at approximately $634,517.52.
+The transaction was disclosed in a filing with the SEC, which can be accessed through this link.
+Also, insider Peter Larocque sold 3,062 shares of SYNNEX stock in a transaction that occurred on Friday, July 2nd.
+The shares were sold at an average price of $120.95, for a total transaction of $370,348.90.
 The disclosure for this sale can be found here.
-Insiders sold a total of 31,745 shares of company stock valued at $3,892,633 over the last 90 days.
-3.00% of the stock is currently owned by corporate insiders.
+In the last ninety days, insiders have sold 31,020 shares of company stock worth $3,789,381.
+Corporate insiders own 3.00% of the company’s stock.

 SYNNEX Company Profile